-5. Iowa General Assembly, Ratification of the Thirteenth Amendment, 1866 (#GLC02631) President Abraham Lincoln's Emancipation Proclamation freed slaves only in Confederate states still at war with the Union on January 1, 1863, and as a wartime order, it could be reversed by subsequent presidential proclamation, congressional legislation, or court ruling.
+7. Iowa General Assembly, Ratification of the Thirteenth Amendment, 1866 (GLC02631) (American History, 1493-1945 login required) President Abraham Lincoln's Emancipation Proclamation freed slaves only in Confederate states still at war with the Union on January 1, 1863, and as a wartime order,

+Confederate states still at war with the Union on January 1, 1863, and as a wartime order, it could be reversed by subsequent presidential proclamation, congressional legislation, or court ruling.
 Through a constitutional amendment, the abolition of slavery could be made permanent throughout the United States.